Upendrasengar/rick_and_morty_apis/README.md

-# Rick and Morty APIs demo
+# Rick and Morty APIs demo (With Angular Unviversal - Server Side Rendering)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.